campat-git/bginfo/README.md

 # bginfo
-linux desktop background information about the system
+Linux desktop background information about the system